emily-yu/SwiftyCoreData/README.md

 ## 2) Save Data

-__Before saving data, make sure you create your entities!__
+>Before saving data, make sure you create your entities!

-Create an instance of the CoreDataModule

 __Saving data__, call the ```push()``` method which accepts 2 array parameters, ```values``` and ```keys```.  <br>
 ```values``` is a generic type which accepts the information you want to save. <br>